Small batch maple pecan sticky buns with the fluffiest milk bread brioche cinnamon rolls.

 can I use instant yeast instead of active dry yeast?

-Yes of course!
-Instead of mixing the heated milk, sugar, and yeast together, just pop all of the dough ingredients into your mixing bowl to start kneading.
-I do highly recommend refrigerating the dough overnight to make it easier to work with and more flavorful.
-However, if you are making the recipe all in one day, and using instant yeast, simply let the dough rest for just 10 minutes as the first rise (or however long it states on the instant yeast packet), then proceed with the rest of the recipe.
+Definitely – just pop all of the dough ingredients into your mixing bowl to start kneading.
+I recommend refrigerating the dough overnight to make it easier to work with and more flavorful.
+However, if you are making the recipe all in one day, and using instant yeast, let the dough rest for just 10 minutes as the first rise (or whatever the instructions are on your yeast packet), then proceed with the rest of the recipe.

 can I make the dough ahead of time?

-Yes, and I highly recommend it because it will be easier to work with!
-Simply knead the dough together, cover it, and leave it to rise in the fridge overnight.
-When ready to make the honey almond brioche cake simply take it out of the fridge and proceed with the recipe.
+Yes, and I highly recommend it!
+Brioche dough is a very enriched dough that can be hard to work with when warm.
+Knead the dough together, cover it, and leave it to rise in the fridge overnight.
+When you’re ready, take the dough out of the fridge and proceed with the recipe.

 You can find all my favorite tools and ingredients that I use on my Amazon Storefront page, here!